fyj3266098/windows-orbslame2x86/README.md

 memory cos You will always restart your execution file.In my project I build a useable project but not a demo.Later i will update it.I need mention that in g2o i have ever come across internal error with vs2013,i make some tips to fix it.

+I only compile successfully in x86 structure and this project only return R&T matrix of camera.If you has the need to use x64 structure, I think you can use shared memory to communicate x64 project.(In my project ,i use x86 orbslam to deal with the images which is get from zed camera that only has x64 sdk)

 #Build Instructions

 The orbslam2byfyj.sln solution should be built with Visual Studio 2013 or greater.